AzureHybridTeam/AzureHybridBootcamp/Day1/Lab Content.md

 - ***Update Management v2:***

-    1. follow the article to assign Update management V2 Policies
+    1. follow the article to assign Update management V2 Policies.

             [Preview]: Configure periodic checking for missing system updates on Azure Arc-enabled servers for Arc-enabled machines
             [Preview]: Machines should be configured to periodically check for missing system updates.